ShawnClake/UserExtended/readme.md

 * User Utility functions which can be used accross your own plugins
 * User profiles and a profile comment system
 * User search.
 Search for users by name, email or username
 * Timezone support!
-Use the '|timezonify' twig filter
+Use the '|timezonify' twig filter.
+Use the '|relative' twig filter to get a textual relative time stamp (5 seconds ago, 2 months ago)
 * Timezonable trait which can be added to models to automagically convert times
 * Backend user role/group management
 * Extensible modules